 For example, you might know that it's a customer's birthday because they booked a birthday meal the previous year, and you noted it in the diary.
 But if you haven't told the customer you'll remember that information for when their birthday rolls around again, they may be surprised (or even alarmed) to hear from you!

-Bonus tip!
-Give customers the option to unsubscribe with every text message you send.
-Not only does this promote trust and loyalty, it's also one of the golden rules you must follow.
+Bonus tip: Give customers the option to unsubscribe with every text message you send.
+Not only does this promote customer loyalty and trust, but it's also one of the golden rules you must follow.

 SMS marketing for restaurants is highly effective.
 Even basic mobile phones can send and receive texts, broadening your reach to include people of all ages and those that aren't tech-savvy.
 Because texts are delivered fast, they're ideal for time-sensitive dining offers and boosting engagement, restaurant bookings and revenue.

 Don't overdo it – start slow and monitor campaign performance to check you're striking the right frequency.
-A spike in unsubscribes is a red flag your texts aren't well received.
+A spike in unsubscribes is a red flag that your texts aren't well-received.

 Don't be creepy – only use personal data insights that subscribers have explicitly provided for SMS marketing purposes.

-Want to know more about SMS marketing for the restaurant industry?
+Want to know more about using SMS for restaurants?
 Get in touch today to learn how Messente can strengthen your marketing efforts.